Kit Parker: Civilian career

 Initially, at Harvard the focus of his research was heart muscle cells.
 He turned to traumatic brain injury in 2005 after realizing that an Army friend of his, who had received injuries in an IED blast in Iraq in 2005, was suffering from an undiagnosed medical condition rather than a psychological problem.

 Other research of Parker's includes designing camouflage using skin cells of cuttlefish and the use of a cotton candy machine to make dressings for wounds.

 Parker served on the Defense Science Research Council for nearly a decade, the Defense Science Board Task Force on Autonomy, and has consulted to other US government agencies as well as the medical device and pharma industry.

 In 2011, Parker headed Harvard's committee for reintroducing ROTC at the university.

 In July 2016, it was announced that The Disease Biophysics Group at Harvard, led by Kit Parker, created a tissue-engineered soft-robotic ray that swims using wave-like fin motions, and turns according to externally applied light cues.

-C3 course scandal
+C3 course controversy

-In January 2021, students at the Harvard School of Engineering and Applied Sciences created a petition objecting to Parker's course on C3 policing.
-Titled "ENG-SCI 298R: Data Fusion in Complex Systems: A Case Study," the course promised to engage graduate student researchers to analyze the efficacy of a C3 techniques in Springfield, MA.
-The petition objected to the lack of analysis of structural racism, political economy, inequity in criminal justice, residential segregation resulting from the practice of C3, and the failure of C3 in light of repeated investigations into use of excessive force in the Springfield Police Department.
+In January 2021, students at the Harvard School of Engineering and Applied Sciences created a petition objecting to Parker's course on Counter-Criminal Continuum policing, or C3 policing.
+Titled "Data Fusion in Complex Systems: A Case Study," the course promised to engage graduate student researchers to analyze the efficacy of C3 techniques in Springfield, Massachusetts.

-Signatories demanded canceling the class and a wide variety of other actions, including "a full independent, third-party review of Prof. Kit Parker".

-The dean of the engineering school soon announced the class was canceled, and committed to reviewing the process of vetting class offerings.
+The petition objected to the lack of research into the potential harms of C3 policing, particularly the ethical implications for marginalized communities.
+The Dean of the Engineering School soon announced the class was canceled, and committed to reviewing the process of vetting class offerings.